sofastack/sofastack.tech/content/en/projects/sofa-mosn/reference-performance-report010/index.md

 #### Conclusion

-For single-core TCP forwarding, there is little difference between SOFAMosn 0.1.0 and Envoy 1.7 in terms of performance in the condition with full load, such as QPS, RTT and success/failure counts.
+For single-core TCP forwarding, there is little difference between MOSN 0.1.0 and Envoy 1.7 in terms of performance in the condition with full load, such as QPS, RTT and success/failure counts.
 We will continue to optimize in the subsequent versions.

 ### HTTP/1.1 test result